GaragePixel/Public-drafts-in-Mx2/fox/doc/gamesystem/Exercices/MCQdoc.md

 ### Explanation of DisplayQuery Function

-The DisplayQuery function simply displays the question code and option codes without additional formatting.
-I previously included alphabet labels (A, B, C, etc.), but that was unnecessary since your MCQSelector uses a namecode system where:
+The DisplayQuery function simply displays the question code and option codes since the MCQSelector uses a namecode system where:

-1. Questions are coded as SnQm (Section n, Question m)
+1. Questions are coded as CnQm (Category n, Question m)
-2. Options/answers are coded as SnAm (Section n, Answer m)
+2. Options/answers are coded as CnAm (Category n, Answer m)

 These codes already contain the necessary identifiers, so no additional labeling is needed.
 The revised DisplayQuery function simply outputs:

 ```
-Question: S1Q1
+Question: C1Q1
 Options:
-- S1A1
+- C1A1
-- S1A2
+- C1A2
-- S1A3
+- C1A3
 ```

 The dash before each option is just for Ink's text formatting; it doesn't add any processing complexity.

-### Advantages of This Approach
+### Advantages of this Approach

 This string-encoded approach provides several key advantages for the MCQSelector implementation: